GoogleCloudPlatform/kms-integrations/kmscng/docs/user_guide.md

 amd64 architecture.
 The library is designed to be compatible with Windows Server 2012 R2, Windows 8.1 (x64), and all subsequent server and x64 desktop releases.

+We also provide an experimental, not formally supported way of generating 32-bit builds of our CNG provider, more information in the FAQs section below.

 On Windows versions prior to Windows 10, the provider requires the preinstallation of the Visual C++ 2022 x64 Redistributable package (14.34 or higher), which can be downloaded [here][msvc-redistributable].